EEEEEEEEEEEEEEEEEEEIEEEEEEEEEEEEEEEEEE/WSSH/README.md

 ### ABOUT

-WSSH Is a tool for brute forcing servers that has port 22 open via ssh, wssh is probably the fastest ssh brute forcer that exists, wssh also includes a super fast portscanner
+WSSH Is a tool for brute forcing servers that has port 22 open via ssh, wssh is probably the fastest ssh brute forcer that exists

 ### Preview
 ##### This video has not been made by myself